microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/planner_overview.md

+---
+apiDocType: conceptualPageType
+---
-﻿# Use the Planner REST API
+# Use the Planner REST API

 You can use the Planner API in Microsoft Graph to create tasks and assign them to users in a group in Office 365.